 5. To Dust Bath

 Sometimes cats roll on the ground as it can feel good and be a lot of fun.
 Like other animals i.e., elephants, birds, horses, and dogs, cats love to bath in dust.
 While they may get other benefits, they may just roll for fun.
 Dust bathing is an unusual way of cleaning for many animals with notable benefits like keeping the skin/coat healthy and offering a pleasant feeling.
-Dust bathing may also be your cat's way of enjoying a self-massage.
+For a cat dust bathing may also be your felines way of enjoying a self-massage.

 6. To Mark Their Territory